- Home

 Set in the bleak North Dakota winter in the 1960s, Peace Like a River is a mesmerising coming-of-age story about fathers, sons, outlaws, and communities.

-When two bullies break into eleven-year-old Rube Land’s house, his older brother Davy guns them down and is sent to prison.
+When two bullies break into 11-year-old Rube Land’s house, his older brother Davy shoots them down and is sent to prison.
 Then he breaks out and disappears.
 Desperate to find their lost outlaw, the Land family pile into their old family car and set out to find him in the wild and freezing Dakota Badlands.

 What follows next is an intriguing story that explores whether family love should come before what’s right.